 Usicayos Gold Project

-Palamina has participation in 7 projects in the Puno Orogenic Gold Belt
+Palamina holds 7 projects in the Puno Orogenic Gold Belt

 100% interest